Skip to contents

 Jackknife

 For multilevel models, jackknife leaves out one highest-level cluster at a time (here: one district per replication).
+To keep the vignette quick to compile, the example below uses only the first four districts; the code is the same for the full dataset.

 set.seed(2026)